Mushymato/HaveMoreKids/docs/author-guide.md

 Gift tastes and dialogue assets are shared between toddler and child NPC.

+#### NPC Mode

+When `CanSocialize` is not always false, HMK will generate a NPC counterpart to a toddler aged kid.
+These NPCs can have full schedules, loaded from  `Characters/schedules/<ChildId>`.

+Every morning, `CanSocialize` is reevaluated, if the result is true then the NPC counterpart of the kid will be visible that day and the Child version is invisible.
+Conversely if the result is false, the NPC version of the kid will be invisible and the Child version visible.

 ### mushymato.HaveMoreKids/Kids

 Kids metadata in `mushymato.HaveMoreKids/Kids` defines behavior around pregnancy/adoption.
 This is also how you can create a child version associated with an existing NPC.
 The key `mushymato.HaveMoreKids/Kids` is the kid id, and should match an entry in `mushymato.HaveMoreKids/ChildData`.